rafelafrance/nitfix/README.md

 1. `python nitfix/ingest_loci_assembled.py` ingest assembled loci data.

 ### Sample Selection Report
 `make select_samples` create the sample selection report.

-1. `python nitfix/sample_selection.py` creates the report.
+It runs a single script, `python nitfix/sample_selection.py`.

 The sample selection reports in the [reports](reports) directory have gotten rather large and now have to be downloaded from GutHub before they can be viewed.
 I have provided a smaller version of the report so that you can see what the [report](assets/sample_selection.html) looks like.

-- Create a list of samples to select given the criteria below.
-The heuristics are like so:
+Create a list of samples to select given the criteria below.
+The heuristics:
 - Remove samples associated with more than one scientific name.
 - Toss every sample with a total DNA < 10 ng.
 - All out-groups are high priority.
 An out-group will have a ":" in its